OpenDSA/OpenDSA/RST/en/PL/TypeConsiderations.rst

                         then 0
                         else (hd lst) + (sumlist (tl lst));

+    ML response: sumlist = fn : int list -> int

     val rec lengthlist = fn lst => if lst = nil then 0
                         else 1 + (lengthlist (tl lst));

+    ML response: lengthlist = fn : ''a list -> int

+Here *a* is a type variable indicating that *lengthlist* will accept a list of any type -- in contrast to *sumlist*, which will only work on a list of integers.

 **More type inferencing in ML**

 Although all ML functions are functions of one argument, that argument